 Lastly, Corneal Dystrophy is a condition that affects the cornea of the eye, causing it to become cloudy.
 While it doesn’t usually affect vision, it can lead to discomfort and inflammation.
 Treatment for corneal dystrophy often involves managing symptoms through eye drops and ointments.

 As a pet parent, it’s essential to regularly monitor your Border Collie’s eye health.
 Changes in behavior, unusual eye appearance, or signs of discomfort should prompt an immediate visit to the vet.
 Remember, early detection and treatment can significantly improve the prognosis for many of these conditions.
+While some of these conditions are inherited and cannot be prevented, others can be managed or even avoided with proper care.

 Environmental Hygiene To Reduce Eye Problems